 - Keep vaccinations up to date.
 Along with COVID-19 vaccines and boosters, pneumonia, seasonal influenza, and shingles vaccines should be up to date.
 As people age, there is an increased risk for severe effects from these illnesses, so vaccinations become even more essential.

 - Don’t forget mental health.
 A mental health provider can help determine if anxiety, depression, or any other concerns should be addressed, offering both therapeutic tools and medication if needed.
 Maintaining mental sharpness through brain enrichment activities can also help with the natural cognitive decline that develops in aging.

 - Monitor what you eat.
 If the pantry and fridge are filled with fatty or empty-calorie foods, replace them with proteins, whole grains, fresh fruits and veggies, and low-fat dairy products.
 A serious change in diet can be overwhelming and difficult to adhere to, so start simple with one replacement at first – carrot sticks instead of potato chips, for instance – and work up to a healthier overall diet.

-Serenity Home Care, the top-rated source for Highlands home care and care throughout the surrounding area, is here with individualized in-home care and companionship to help seniors in achieving these and any other goals.
+Serenity Home Care, the top-rated source for senior care in Esquimalt and the surrounding area, is here with individualized in-home care and companionship to help seniors in achieving these and any other goals.
 From accompaniment and transportation to medical appointments and exercise classes to grocery shopping and preparing healthy meals, all while giving socialization a much-needed boost, our caregivers are promoting senior health and wellness every day.
 Contact us for more information on how we can help someone you love!